camunda-academy/enrico-test/en/lessons/exercise-2/lesson.md

 ### Instructions

 - Take the model you worked on in the previous lab and build upon it by going to the DRD view.
-- Add a new Decision called "Risk Level" and connect it to the "Car Loan Granting" Decision.
+- Add a new Decision called `Risk Level` and connect it to the `Car Loan Granting` Decision.
-- Change the Top-Level-decision to use a "Risk Level" as Input instead of Credit Score.
+- Change the Top-Level-decision to use a `Risk Level` as Input instead of Credit Score.

 Something like this: